Robin Padilla: Rights of entertainment industry workers

-Rights of Same-Sex Couples
+Same-sex civil union

 Padilla filed Senate Bill 449 seeking to give same-sex couples the same rights enjoyed by married straight couples under the law, saying it is 'high time" for the Philippines to do so.
 The bill includes provisions upholding the rights of such couples to a civil union.
 "Providing equal rights and privileges for same-sex couples will in no way diminish or trample on the rights granted to married couples," Padilla said.

 The bill has the support of celebrity couple Ice Seguerra and Liza Dino.
+The Marawi Grand Imam, however withdrew his support for Padilla over the bill which he views as immoral and incompatible with Islam.

 Benefits for Barangay Health Workers

 Padilla filed Senate Bill 232, seeking to provide additional compensation and benefits to barangay health workers.
 The bill, dubbed An Act Providing for the Magna Carta of Barangay Health Workers, include 20% discount on items under the Expanded Senior Citizens Act of 2010, transportation allowance of at least ₱1,000 per month, and a one-time retirement cash incentive of ₱100,000 for accredited BHWs who have served for at least 15 years.